easherma/geotracer/README.md

 Context:
 Refugee law was written for European displaced persons, have been ammended over time Migration and Renewal complexities and hardships of migration

+Setup:
+- Getting API Keys: (Hopefully by Tuesday we'll have a shared account.)
+    - Sign up for free API keys for Mapzen Search and CartoDb.
+- Setting up the website:
+    - Edit flight_paths.html.
+Paste in the key where it says <ADD KEY HERE>.
+    - Start up a local web server:
+        - This only involves running one command if you have python installed.
+        - For Windows, in the command prompt, enter C:\Python.exe -m SimpleHTTPServer 8000
+        - For Mac/Linux, in the terminal, enter python -m SimpleHTTPServer 8000
+          (If you have Python 3, the command is python -m http.server 8000)
+- Setting up the CartoDb database:
+    - Create a table according to this schema:
+      CREATE TABLE geopaths
+        (cartodb\_id number,
+         the\_geom geometry,
+         email string,
+         lastedited date,
+         p1 geometry,
+         p2 geometry,
+         p3 geometry,
+         p4 geometry,
+         p5 geometry);
+    - Add the non-geometry columns using the CartoDb GUI.
+To add the point columns, enter PostGIS statements of this form into the CartoDb SQL editor:
+      SELECT AddGeometryColumn ('geopaths','p1',4326,'POINT',2);
+    - It is not necessary to seed the table with testing data, the webiste will do this automatically if the table is empty.